 concept("comment/cell/new", result["model"], layout: Gemgem::Cell::Layout)

-This will render the Comment::Cell::New, instantiate Gemgem::Cell::Layout and pass through the context object, then render the layout around it.
+and pass through the context object, then render the layout around it.

 Only a few methods are needed to integrate cells testing into your test suite.
-This is implemented in Cell::Testing.
+This is implemented in Cell::Testing

 Regardless of your test environment (Rspec, MiniTest, etc.) the following methods are available.